sccalhoun89/Getting_and_Cleaning_Data_Project/CodeBook.md

 ##Result

 - An independent tidy data set with the average of each variable for each activity and each subject.
-- Created adn output in the form of a .csv file, "Dataset_Tidy"
+- Created adn output in the form of a .txt file, "Dataset_Tidy"

 ##License